Zummar

-In August 2014, Zummar subdistrict fell to ISIL's hands.
-In October 2014, Zummar was recaptured by the Peshmerga.
+In August 2014, Zummar subdistrict fell into ISIL's hands.
+In October 2014, Zummar was recaptured by the Kurdish Peshmerga.
+It stayed under the control of the Kurdistan Regional Government until 2017, when it was captured by the Federal government of Iraq during the 2017 Iraqi–Kurdish conflict.

 Zummar town

 Zummar town is the seat of Zummar subdistrict.
 It is located 60 km north west of Mosul city at the west bank of the river Tigris.
 Its population is 50,000 inhabitants.
+With the building of the Mosul dam, the town got relocated further south to its current position.

 Oil fields

 The Zummar subdistrict is rich with oil.
 It contains two oil fields, both run by North Oil Company, yield a sort of heavy crude oil.